Fighting Game Resource.

 the master artists who are responsible for some of the most inspiring and

-game artwork of all time... just to name a few: Bengus, Akiman, Shinkiro,
+game art of all time...
+Just to name a few: Bengus, Akiman, Shinkiro,

 Edayan, Takuji Kawano, Kinu Nishimura, Daigo Ikeno, Falcoon, Nona, Eiji Shiroi

-proudly and respectfully showcase the very underrated, but fan loved
+proudly and respectfully showcase the very underrated, but fan-appreciated

 artwork of fighting games.
-If it weren't for the artists I just mentioned, TFG
+If it weren't for the preceding artists, TFG

-you don't believe "Fighting Games = Art," this website will
+reason you don't understand how "Fighting Games = Art,"

-high quality official (and non-official) artwork for nearly every fighting game and fighting game character
+high quality official (and non-official) fighting game artwork and animated 2D

-is the largest archive of its kind, and only continues to grow.
+is the largest archive of its kind, and continues to

 & reference for professional artists and aspiring artists alike.
 A primary reason

-this website exists is to inspire and assist the many artists out there who
+this website came into existence was to inspire and assist the many people out there who

-that an artist is using the site for reference, inspiration, or anything of the
+Featured Artist).
+Any time I hear about an artist using the site for reference, inspiration, or anything of the

 sort, I in turn become inspired